How it all began

 2012 expansion to Isaan

 This is the year a second team started visiting prisons in Thailand, this time in north-east Isaan.
 This area is not a popular tourist destination, mostly rural and impoverished but home to about 22 million people.
-The team visits annually.
-Every year new prisons are added to the list and expansion opportunities exist to include many more in the future.
+The Australian team tries to visit annually.
+Every year brings new challenges to the prisons, the rules and the consequent impact that brings.

 There are about 40 prisons in Isaan alone and they vary from provincial, central to high security prisons.
 Hope Behind Bars Inc were legally registered as a charity in Brisbane, Queensland and supports the Thai team that is operational in Isaan.
 The Thai team under leadership of Pastor Klom Kaenpudcha in partnership with Hope Church Udonthani, ministers to about 7 prisons and supports many released prisoners as they transition from prison to life after their release.